TarekAyadiDev/WxCCPortal/README.md

         $ git clone https://github.com/teakay101/WxCCPortal.git

+For Windows users, you can download the Git bash from here : https://git-scm.com/downloads

-Use the access token available on the sharepoint.
+If required, use the access token available on the sharepoint.

 4. Access the folder `WxCCPortal`